 The colour of ice may be an indication of its strength:

 - White opaque or snow ice is half as strong as blue ice.
 Opaque ice is formed by wet snow freezing on the ice.

 - Grey ice is unsafe.
 The grayness indicates the presence of water.

 Ice thickness should be:

 - 15 cm for walking or skating alone.

 - 20 cm for skating parties or games.

 If you get into trouble on ice and you're by yourself:

 - Resist the immediate urge to climb back out where you fell in.
 The ice is weak in this area.

 - Reach forward onto the broken ice without pushing down.
-Kick your legs to push your torso on the ice.
+Kick your legs to try to get your body into a horizontal position.